How to iterate mobile video ads and double the lifetime of your creatives

 To iterate effectively and cover all possible angles, you can download the new Mobile Ad Iterations Loop.
 Follow the loop clockwise from the new concept, and don’t stop until you squeeze the maximum impact and results from your best-performing ad creative.

-We’ve come to the end of our Creative Series, our in-depth guide on how to create effective new video ads for your mobile apps or games.
+We’ve come to the end of the Creative Series, our in-depth guide on how to create effective new video ads for your mobile apps or games.
 We hope you’ve found it informative and that it has helped inspire you to develop more creative approaches to your ads.

 If you’ve enjoyed the Mobile Creative Series, you won’t want to miss our new Mobile Growth Series.